ngocnguyen309/8-week-SQL-challenge/Case study #6-Clique Bait/Product Funnel Analysis.md

 ```
 ![image](https://user-images.githubusercontent.com/89729029/136775015-02ec1855-adc6-40ef-94c4-52ea75af8613.png)

-- Lobster had the highest view to purchase percentage
+- Lobster had the highest view to purchase percentage at 49%.

+__4. What is the average conversion rate from view to cart add?__